templexxx/tsc/README.md

 The offset between wall clock and tsc is extremely low (under dozens ns in avg, maximum is hundreds-1000 ns), see [test codes](tsc_test.go) for more details.

+## Usage

+If you need a really accurate clock, you should run [getfreq](tools/getfreq) first to get TSC frequency, then set the value to [Frequency Table](freqtbl.go).

 ## Warning

-If you need really accurate clock, you should run [gofreq](tools/gofreq) first to get TSC frequency, then set the value to [Frequency Table](freqtbl.go).
+The crystal used by TSC is not that stable(and testing result maybe not reliable, because of the SMI), what's worse the frequency given by Intel manual maybe far away from the real frequency (even same CPU model may have different frequency, and the delta is big enough to make your clock too slower/faster).

+Before using this lib, you should be sure what you need.
+If you really want a clock with high performance, please testing the tsc clock carefully.
+(there is a tool [longdrift](tools/longdrift) could help you observe the frequency wave.
+It's a good practice that run this tool on each server with different options at least one day.)

 ## Limitation